 - Your project must include a final group project for all participating students.

-Note: For application-related questions, or information about the FEDCO Teacher Grant Program, please contact David Rey LASIF, education & health program associate, at 213-413-4130 or email fedcofund [@] calfund [.] org.
-For technical assistance, please contact a member of the Grants Management Team at 213-239-2330.
+Note: For application-related questions, or information about the FEDCO Teacher Grant Program, please contact David Rey, education program associate, at 213-413-4130 or email fedcofund [@] calfund [.] org.
+For technical assistance, please contact a member of the Grants Team at 213-239-2330.

 - If you are applying as an individual, your grant request must range between $500 and $1,000.